naokishibuya/ShinkaEvolve-FE/examples/nikkei_shock/docs/SCENARIO_PARAMS.md

 **Why this matters:**

-In normal times, shocks are somewhat independent.
+In normal times, moves are somewhat independent.
 In crises, correlations break down and everything moves together:
 - Example: Equity down → Vol spikes + JPY strengthens + Yields spike
-- All shocks amplify each other
+- All moves amplify each other

 **How it works:**

 The scenario engine:
 1. Interpolates between normal and crisis correlation matrices based on `crisis_intensity`
-2. Uses Cholesky decomposition to generate correlated shocks across all 4 risk factors
+2. Uses Cholesky decomposition to generate correlated moves across all 4 risk factors
-3. Scales shocks by $\sqrt{\text{horizon\_days}}$ to extend 1-day moves to multi-day horizons
+3. Scales moves by $\sqrt{\text{horizon\_days}}$ to extend 1-day moves to multi-day horizons

-This ensures that if you request `eq_sigmas = -2, vol_sigmas = +3, fx_sigmas = +1, ir_sigmas = +2`, these four shocks move together realistically rather than independently.
+This ensures that if you request `eq_sigmas = -2, vol_sigmas = +3, fx_sigmas = +1, ir_sigmas = +2`, these four moves move together realistically rather than independently.

 ---

-### **6. `horizon_days` — shock duration**
+### **6. `horizon_days` — move duration**

-Number of days over which the shock is assumed to occur.
+Number of days over which the move is assumed to occur.

 * Typical range: 1–10
-* Shocks scale with $\sqrt{T}$
+* moves scale with $\sqrt{T}$

 Example:
-A 5-sigma 1-day equity shock ≈ ~11% over 5 days.
+A 5-sigma 1-day equity move ≈ ~11% over 5 days.

 ---